 - The podcasters contact information

 - Record of pitches sent

 - Record of responses received

 When you put all that together the final product should look something like this:

 You can keep adding to this list over time, keeping track of which podcasts you’ve already pitched to, and which you’ve been successfully booked on.

 Finding Contact Details

 Nearly every podcast will have a website that lists contact information for the host or producer.
 Smaller podcast may simply list the relevant email addresses.
 But most bigger shows will require you to fill out a contact form.
-In the rare cases where contact info isn’t clearly signposted, you can always reach out to producer on Twitter instead:
+In the rare cases where contact info isn’t clearly signposted, you can always use an email finder to locate the email address or reach out to a producer on Twitter instead: